 * September to September (09) — Yoga Apprenticeship with Kathie Ananda in SF

 * October — Group Facilitation Skills training with Community At Work

 * September — month-long work-study at Tassajara Zen Center

 * December — Anusara Immeresion III with Sianna Sherman at Yoga Kula SF

-* February to January (2011) — lived/worked at the contemplative/Buddhist retreat center — Southern Dharma Retreat Center in Spring Creek, NC (worked as the Retreat Manager)
+* February to January (2011) — lived/worked at the contemplative/Buddhist retreat center — Southern Dharma Retreat Center in Spring Creek, NC (Retreat Manager)

 * September to June (2012) — 1-year correspondence course with Dharmagiri (Thanisarra and Kitisaro) — Deepening meditation and contemplation practice

 * March (2012) to 2014 — 2-year correspondence course on Celtic Spirituality with Sharynne MacLeod — Dun na Sidhe